A database is a structured collection of information. Our databases usually contain one or more of the following:

 ProQuest: combined search

-The largest collection of doctoral and masters' dissertations and theses in the world, with over a million available in full.
-Others are available as citations only.Oover 70,000 new titles are currently being added each year, and there are also citations for some works from the seventeenth century onwards.
+Very large collection of doctoral and masters' dissertations and theses in the world.
 Sotheby's Institute of Art - New York dissertations from 2011 onwards are included.

 ProQuest Research Library